 Whether slipping and falling or tripping and falling, the person is off balance for a split second and falls.
 We’re off balance for that split second every time we take a step.
 All it takes is a slip or trip in that fraction of a second of being off balance.
 Although most commonly occurring at work, these accidents also occur at big box stores and smaller businesses, at home and on publicly held property.

 The location of any slip or trip and fall is important as it can define who the defendants should be in a lawsuit.
 Legal rules are in place for victims of accidents to obtain compensation for their injuries.
 Other rules operate to assure that owners and occupiers of property are not held to burdensome standards of care.
-That’s why the location of the accident helps injury lawyers and courts to identify who might be liable.
+That’s why the location of the accident helps our slip and fall lawyers in Los Angeles as well as courts to identify who might be liable.
 Big box stores and supermarkets are expected to respond quickly to conditions that might result in a slip or trip.
 Who had control over the premises is also considered.
 Employees might create a dangerous condition in a big box store or supermarket.
 Employee involvement immediately after the slip or trip might also be noted to determine who had control of the property when the injury occurred.
 A landlord or tenant might have control over property but not even be aware of a condition brought on by somebody they never even knew was on their property.

 In a slip and fall, a person usually falls backward.
 In a trip and fall, they usually fall forward.
 Whether falling forward or backward, traumatic head and brain injuries can result from a slip or trip.
 Slips can be more dangerous to the back of the head though, because the skull isn’t as thick at its base.
 That’s where the brain and spinal cord meet.
 Neck and back spinal injuries are more common in slips than trips.
 Even stopping a slip can cause an abrupt twisting of the spine resulting in very painful spinal injuries.
 Hip and pelvis fractures are also common because so many victims of slip and falls are elderly.
 As per trip and falls, it’s a natural instinct to try and break our forward falls with our hands and arms.
 Hand and wrist fractures are commonly experienced as are elbow and internal shoulder injuries involving the rotator cuff and labrum.
 These ordinarily require surgical repair.